AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-11-07-best-resources-to-learn-rails-in-2017.md

 Apart from this minor flaw I think this is one of the best comprehensive courses on Rails that you can find.

-You can get it [here](https://www.udemy.com/professional-rails-5-development-course/)
+You can buy this course [here](https://www.udemy.com/professional-rails-5-development-course/) and be sure to check the author's profile for more courses.
 &nbsp;

 ## [ Code4Startup - Build AirBnb with Rails 5](https://code4startup.com/?ref=albertomontalesi)

-I belive in learning by doing projects and building AirBnb following Leo's videos will teach you many of the features you will probably implement on your future projects.
+I believe in learning by doing projects and building AirBnb following Leo's videos will teach you many of the features you will probably implement on your future projects.

 Despite not being a native speaker, there are no problems in following and understanding him.

 Sometimes his explanation could be better, but as far as video courses that make you build a real product I believe that this one is the best.

-I remember struggling a lot to find ways to implement certain features on my personal projects and I have to say that this course helped me a lot to understand how to do it and what I was doing wrong.
+I remember struggling a lot to find ways to implement certain features on my personal projects and I have to say that this course helped me a lot to understand how to do them and what I was doing wrong.

-The course has been released in the summer of 2017 and it uses Rails 5.
+The course has been released in the summer of 2017 after a very successful [Kickstarter campaign](https://www.kickstarter.com/projects/leotrieu/build-your-own-airbnb-with-ruby-on-rails-and-react) and it is updated to Rails 5.

-You can buy this course and many others [here](https://code4startup.com/?ref=albertomontalesi)
+You can buy this course and many others [here](https://code4startup.com/?ref=albertomontalesi).
 &nbsp;

 ## [Michael Hartl - Ruby on Rails 5 tutorial book](https://www.railstutorial.org/book)